mlandry1/CarND/CarND-Traffic-Sign-Classifier-P2/README.md

 * I used *cv2.getRotationMatrix2D" and *cv2.warpAffine* for my rotations.
 * Finaly, I used *cv2.warpAffine* with a manualy entered transformation matrix for my translations.

-Then I used this function in a loop to fill out the classes that needed more example up to the number of examples of the most represented class.
+Then I used this function in a loop to fill out the classes that needed more examples up to the number of examples of the most represented class.

 Here is a bar chart showing how the training data is now distributed accross the different classes.